 Enabling SPF | Predictive Response

-- If you already have a SPF record in place, add this:
+- If you already have a SPF record in place, add the following.

 - If you do not have a SPF record in place, add this: